Home Broadband internet (F-LTE) FAQ

 27. Are there any pro-rata charges?

-If you ordered a service in between billing cycles, we will provide a pro-rated amount of data for which we do not charge.
+If you ordered a service in between billing cycles, we will provide a pro-rated amount of data for which we will charge.
 The validity of this data will still be 30-days from activation with 30-days roll-over.

 Customer signs up for 30GB anytime +30GB night package on the 12th of January, and his router and SIM are delivered and activated on the 15th of January, the pro-rated amount of data that gets allocated is calculated as follows: